realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 ### Linux System Logs

 Linux system logs offer insights into troubleshooting.
 They give detailed information about the Linux environment, such as errors and hardware-software interactions.
 Using command-line utilities, you can access these logs to identify unusual behavior patterns.
 These logs provide a holistic overview of system performance.

+## Process Monitor

+Monitoring tools like Process Monitor in Windows provide real-time visibility into file system actions, registry changes, and process behavior.
+With features from legacy tools such as Regmon and Filemon, Process Monitor captures input/output parameters, uses non-destructive filtering, identifies root causes, and compiles comprehensive process data.
+This includes details such as image paths, commands, user information, and session IDs.
+The tool offers customizable columns, flexible filters, and scalable logging to enhance event management.
+Tooltips provide quick access to log files and reveal process relationships.
+It also records boot-time operations for comprehensive tracking, troubleshooting, malware detection, and system activity analysis.